See BOXED WARNING.

 Certain infections may require incision and drainage or other indicated surgical procedures in addition to antibacterial therapy.

-The use of LINCOCIN may result in overgrowth of nonsusceptible organisms— particularly yeasts.
+The use of LINCOCIN may result in overgrowth of nonsusceptible organisms, particularly yeasts.
 Should superinfections occur, appropriate measures should be taken as indicated by the clinical situation.
-When patients with pre-existing monilial infections require therapy with LINCOCIN, concomitant antimonilial treatment should be given.
+When patients with pre-existing Candida infections require therapy with LINCOCIN, concomitant antifungal treatment should be given.

 The serum half-life of lincomycin may be prolonged in patients with severe renal impairment compared to patients with normal renal function.
 In patients with hepatic impairment, serum half-life may be twofold longer than in patients with normal hepatic function.

 Patients with severe renal impairment and/or hepatic impairment should be dosed with caution and serum lincomycin concentrations monitored during high-dose therapy. (see DOSAGE AND ADMINISTRATION)

 Lincomycin MUST be diluted prior to intravenous infusion.
 For intravenous infusion, infuse over at least 60 minutes as directed in the DOSAGE AND ADMINISTRATION Section.
 Do NOT administer as an intravenous bolus.
 Severe cardiopulmonary reactions have occurred at greater than the recommended concentration and rate.